top of page

 brain logo.png

-Whether you’ve just received a formal diagnosis of autism or ADHD, are exploring a recent assessment, or have come to recognise your neurodivergence through self-identification, you are welcome here.
+Whether you or your child have just received a formal diagnosis of autism or ADHD, are exploring a recent assessment, or have come to recognise neurodivergence through self-identification, you are welcome here.

 These moments of naming can bring clarity, grief, relief, confusion, or a mix of all the above.
 They often mark the beginning—not the end—of a journey toward deeper self-understanding.

-Working with autistic and ADHD people for many years and now more specifically in post-diagnosis adult autism and mental health services, I understand that for many people, receiving a formal diagnosis can be an explanation, but not necessarily a description of their ways of experiencing the world around them.
+Working with autistic and ADHD children, young people, their families and adults for many years and now more specifically in post-diagnosis autism and mental health services, I understand that for many people, receiving a formal diagnosis can be an explanation, but not necessarily a description of their ways of experiencing the world around them.
 I'm also all too familiar with the deficit-based approach many services still take and the harm this can cause individuals.
+There also continues to be a real lack of post-diagnosis support available to families and adults.

 My support offers space to slow down, reflect, and connect with what your neurodivergence means to you.
 I centre neurodivergent ways of knowing, supporting you to unlearn internalised ableism, and explore how your experiences may have been shaped by systems not designed with you in mind.